International-Data-Spaces-Association/IDSA-Rulebook/008_Trust.md

 Trust decisions may influence if, when, and how data plane interactions are initiated or continued.

-## Trust Claims
+## Claims
 Trust is derived by claim reconciliation at interaction time.
-Valid trust claim inputs include:
+Valid claim inputs include:

 - Verifiable claims (representing evidence about identity, attributes, roles, attestations).
 - Declared policies and obligations.